CommutativeGrid/commutazzio/README.md

 python config_setup.py set_precomputed_intv_dir "./precomputed_results"
 ```

-This simple setup process equips `commutazzio` with the necessary precomputed data, paving the way

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.